-This has been an area of constant focus.
-Unfortunately due to years of lack of oversight and proper training in the accounting department, weaknesses have occurred.
-The current Town Accountant will be retiring at the end of Fiscal Year 2017 and this will be a top priority with the incoming new hire.
+Unfortunately due to years of lack of oversight and proper training in the Accounting department, weaknesses have occurred.
+As of July 1, 2017, we have a new Town Accountant and this has been a top priority for her.

 JOURNAL ENTRY SUPPORT